-- Providers agree to maintain proper storage and handling practices to avoid vaccine loss. - Providers agree to manually review vaccine storage unit temperatures during clinic hours based on program requirements. - Providers agree to follow the Vaccine Temperature Excursion Guide for any inappropriate storage conditions or temperature readings outside the recommended ranges as outlined in the manufacturers' package insert. - Providers agree to report all vaccine loss using the online return function in the Washington State Immunization Information System (IIS). - Providers agree to retain the monthly paper Vaccine Loss Log for three years and submit to WAChildhoodVaccines@doh.wa.gov depending on the loss scenarios listed below (Flu and COVID loss due to expiration only are exempt).
+- Providers agree to maintain proper storage and handling practices to avoid vaccine loss. - Providers agree to manually review vaccine storage unit temperatures during clinic hours based on program requirements. - Providers agree to follow the Vaccine Temperature Excursion Guide for any inappropriate storage conditions or temperature readings outside the recommended ranges as outlined in the manufacturers' package insert. - Providers agree to report all vaccine loss using the online return function in the Washington State Immunization Information System (IIS). - Providers agree to retain the monthly paper Vaccine Loss Log for three years and submit to WAAdultVaccines@doh.wa.gov or WAChildhoodVaccines@doh.wa.gov, depending on the loss scenarios listed below (Flu and COVID loss due to expiration only are exempt).

-Note: If the vaccine loss was due to expiration of short-dated transferred vaccines from another provider, the receiving provider reporting the loss is exempt from the repercussions below.
+Note: If the vaccine loss was due to expiration of short-dated transferred vaccines from another provider, the receiving provider reporting the loss is exempt from the repercussions on the following page.